 Complete Your Build or Restoration

-Once your surface reaches the desired level of lightness and you’ve rinsed, neutralized and removed all residue, you’re ready to add color or shine to the wood.
+Once your surface reaches your desired level of lightened wood and you’ve rinsed, neutralized and removed all residue, you’re ready to add color or shine to the wood.
 Because your wood is bare and now clean, you can simply work as usual with your choice of Real Milk Paint colors, finishing creams or glazes or waxes such as Good Ol’ Brown Wax or Soapstone Sealer and Wood Wax.

 Getting the look you want from the original wood used to build antiques doesn’t have to be tricky when you use Oxalic Acid to remove stains or restore surfaces to their original beauty.
 Safe and effective when you take the proper precautions, Oxalic Acid works equally well for experienced and beginner DIYers, with a forgiving formulation that doesn’t make your surface lighter than it was originally.
 By combining Oxalic Acid with other products from The Real Milk Paint Co., you can beautify vintage pieces with ease and create new furnishings or flooring that mimics the look of antiqued items without breaking your back or your budget.